SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

 14. Open the gen/srv/manifest.yaml file and add your service names / replace existing ones with your services: ems, dest, xsuaa, database.
-Set the Memory as 256MB.
+Set the Memory to 256MB.

-   > Hint: to make sure that the services names match, execute the CF command **cf services** which lists the services you have created including their names.
+   > Hint: To make sure that the services names match, execute the CF command **cf services** which lists the services you have created including their names.

    ![Edit manifest](./images/dev-cap-app-12.png)